They all were looking for a king

 They all were looking for a king.
 George MacDonald* (1824-1905).

 First published in A Threefold Cord: Poems by Three Friends (1883), a volume edited by MacDonald ‘not to be had of any bookseller, but by application to Mr W. Hughes, 34 Beaufort Street, Chelsea, London’.
-It had three verses.
-It was republished, with a revised verse 3, in The Poetical Works of George MacDonald (1893), where it was entitled ‘That Holy Thing’.
+It had three stanzas.
+It was republished, with a revised stanza 3, in The Poetical Works of George MacDonald (1893), where it was entitled ‘That Holy Thing’.
 Percy Dearmer* came across it, and included it in SofP and SofPE.
 In Songs of Praise Discussed (1933) he described the poem as ‘these enchanting verses’ (p.
 354).
-They are indeed a remarkable variation on the theme that the Christ-child came to earth in humble...
+They are indeed a remarkable variation on the well-worn theme that the Christ-child came to earth in humble...

 Cite this article